-- Development of a proposed Administration Plan for ARPA funding, and posting for public review - Shared with the 11 municipalities with directly appropriated funding a "Request for Funding" form to provide the Department with proposed project and contact details - After determining eligibility according to the Final Rule, the Division will submit a Letter of Intent to Fund to the utility stipulating the grant amount, conditions, and timeline by which the utility must adhere for funding. - Anticipated timeline of the administration plan for ARPA grants for stormwater projects (competitive grants): - January July 2022: State Water Infrastructure Authority (along with the Division of Water Infrastructure) develops a Priority Rating System for stormwater infrastructure investments, including public review and stakeholder input. - July 2022: NC DEQ finalizes development of application materials; releases Fall 2022 funding application materials. - September 30, 2022: Application deadline for stormwater projects first round. - February 2023 and later: SWIA awards Fall 2022 ARPA grants for stormwater projects. - February 2023: NC DEQ announces remaining funds and releases updated Spring 2023 funding application materials. - May 1, 2023: Application deadline for stormwater projects second round. - July 2023: SWIA awards Spring 2023 ARPA grants for stormwater projects. - Future application funding rounds will be used to award remaining funds with April funding deadlines awarded in July, and September funding deadlines awarded in February.
+- December 2021-February 2022: Developed a proposed Administration Plan for ARPA funding and posting for public review.
+The final plan was posted in February 2022 and communicated to the public. - January 2022 July 2023: Shared with the utilities with directly appropriated funding a "Request for Funding" form to provide the Department with proposed project and contact details.
+Received responses and initiated projects.
+After determining eligibility according to the Final Rule, the Division submitted Letters of Intent to Fund to the utilities stipulating the grant amount, conditions, and timeline by which the utility must adhere for funding. - January July 2022: State Water Infrastructure Authority (along with the Division of Water Infrastructure) developed a Priority Rating System for stormwater infrastructure investments, including public review and stakeholder input. - August 2022: Developed an Administration Plan for ARPA funding for stormwater projects after posting for public review.
+The final plan was posted in August 2022 and communicated to the public.